 Mitigation of Other Attacks

-This section is not applicable.
-The module is designed to meet the overall FIPS 140-2 level 2 requirements and provides the level of security that comes with meeting those requirements.
-It does not mitigate against other attacks.
+The module is designed to meet the overall FIPS 140-2 level 1 requirements and provides the standard level of security that comes with meeting those requirements.
+It does not provide mitigation against other attacks.

 SECURE OPERATION